cyrusdiego/Music_Visualizer/README.md

-#h1 CMPUT 275 FINAL PROJECT: FFT Visualizer
+# CMPUT 275 FINAL PROJECT: FFT Visualizer
+## Cyrus Diego and Daniel Rojas-Cardona
 --------------------------------------------------------------------------------
-#DESCRIPTION:
+# DESCRIPTION:
     Using music files (.wav) as our source of data, we implemented our own fast fourier transform (FFT) function that reads in raw audio data and performs a fourier transform to determine the frequencies playing at each second.